Vice-Rector for Technology and Sustainability

 3. The Vice-rectorate for Technology and Sustainability will carry out the following activities and will exercise, by delegation, the specific competences that are detailed:

 a) The management of the Advisory Council on Information Technologies.

 b) The maintenance and management of institutional telematic communication systems of the Complutense University of Madrid.

-- Leading the IT policy, developing and improving the IT and communication services at the University.
+c) The management of the IT policy, strengthening and improving the IT and communications services of the Complutense University of Madrid.

-- Definition and management of the resources that facilitate the implementation of the electronic administration.
+d) Consolidation and monitoring of the Virtual Campus. e) Definition and management of the resources that facilitate the implementation of e-Government.